sqm-autorate/sqm-autorate/README.md

 If this happens to you, please try to set or adjust the advanced setting `upload_delay_ms` or `download_delay_ms` options to a higher value.

-The functionality in this Lua version is a culmination of progressive iterations to the original shell version as introduced by @Lynx (OpenWrt Forum). ~~Refer to the [Original Shell Version](#original-shell-version) (below) for details as to the original goal and theory.~~
+The functionality in this Lua version is a culmination of progressive iterations to the original shell version as introduced by @Lynx (OpenWrt Forum).

 ### Lua Threads Algorithm